-- (B) The gaming facilities shall comply with all applicable provisions of the Bank Secrecy Act, P.L.
-91-508, October 26, 1970, 31 U.S.C. § 5311-5314, as determined by the en banc Tribal Commission. - (C) Each tribally-owned or tribally-operated gaming facility shall carry sufficient liability insurance to protect the public in the event of an accident.
-The en banc Tribal Commission shall determine the amount of liability insurance required for each gaming facility. - (D) Each tribally-owned or tribally-operated gaming activity shall post the rules of play of each game in a conspicuous place where gaming is conducted and shall make written copies of such rules available to any member of the general public upon request.
+(B) The gaming facilities shall comply with all applicable provisions of the Bank Secrecy Act, P.L.
+91-508, October 26, 1970, 31 U.S.C. § 5311-5314, as determined by the Tribal Commission.

+(C) Each tribally-owned or tribally-operated gaming facility shall carry sufficient liability insurance to protect the public in the event of an accident.

+(D) Each tribally-owned or tribally-operated gaming activity shall post the rules of play of each game in a conspicuous place where gaming is conducted and shall make written copies of such rules available to any member of the general public upon request.